The “host” Command in Linux [10 Practical Examples]

 In the following image, you can see the hostname of the IP address 2001:4860:4860::8888.Resolve the IP Address to a Hostname Using the “host” Command in Linux

-You can resolve the hostname to an IP address with a reverse lookup using the host command with option -a.
+You can see the detailed information of the hostname by using the host -a [Host_name] command.
+The -a flag retrieved all the available information of the host.
 Here I want to use the hostname google.com.
 You can also do this by following the procedure:

 Steps to Follow >